filecoin-project/venus/README.md

 #### Install Dependencies

 `go-filecoin` depends on some proofs code written in Rust, housed in the [rust-proofs](https://github.com/filecoin-project/rust-proofs) repo and consumed as a submodule.
-You will need to have `cargo` installed.
+You will need to have `cargo` and `jq` installed.

 go-filecoin's dependencies are managed by [gx][2]; this project is not "go gettable."
 To install gx, gometalinter, and other build and test dependencies (with precompiled proofs, recommended), run: